 Automation Recall Protect operates above the Global Recall Filter.
 This means all Recall scope parameter settings are saved for when Automation Recall Protect is disengaged.
 Notes:

 Engaging Automation Recall Protect only removes that path from the Recall Filter.
 Changes made to this path will still be stored if parameters are on in the Store Filter.
+Notes:

 Simple and Accumulative Recall Modes